Urban Agriculture

 These planks were developed out of thorough needs assessments of growers and urban farmers in New Orleans.
 To ensure community accountability and that the Urban Agriculture Liaison stays aligned with the original intentions behind the role, the Office of Resilience and Sustainability will also be:

-Our Urban Agriculture Liaison, in collaboration with community partners such as Sprout NOLA and FPAC, is in the process of creating user-friendly guides for growers (such as how to get an agricultural water meter).
+Our Urban Agriculture Liaison, in collaboration with community partners such as Sprout NOLA and NOFPC and various city departments, is in the process of creating user-friendly guides for growers.
 You’ll be able to find them here as they’re completed.

-If you are a grower/gardener/farmer in New Orleans who is having trouble navigating any city process (permitting, SWB agricultural water meter, etc.), please fill out this Urban Agriculture Support Request Form below.
+If you are a grower/gardener/farmer in New Orleans who is having trouble navigating any city process (permitting, SWBNO agricultural water meter, etc.), please fill out this Urban Agriculture Support Request Form below.

 If you have any other ideas, questions, or suggestions, please reach out to our Urban Agriculture Liaison, Grace Treffinger.
 Email: grace.treffinger@nola.gov.
 Phone: 504-905-0402.